microlam-io/microlam-container/README.md

 # microlam-container

-Provide image based on graalvm-ce for fast native compilation.
+Provide image based on graalvm-community from openjdk for fast native compilation.